Rock Painting Tips

 - Rocks should be clean and free of sand.
 Wash in warm, soapy water if needed.

-- If you want to leave part of the rock exposed, paint on a thin layer of varnish which will soak into the rock and bring out the colour
+- If you want to leave part of the rock exposed, paint on a thin layer of Varnish which will soak into the rock and bring out the colour.
+Follow that with a thin layer of primer to create a good clear base for your paint to stick to.

-- If the rock has a rough surface, give it an undercoat of primer
+- If the rock has a rough surface, give it an undercoat of Primer, this creates a sort of canvas base for your paint to stick to better.

 Care of Brushes